Thursday, March 30, 2006

 Everybody is wondering which woman will be Wonder Woman.
 If it were up to starlet Lindsay Lohan, she says she’d take the pilot’s seat in the invisible jet in a heartbeat.

 “Wonder Woman would be cool.
 I’m trying to find roles right now that are different to anything I’ve done to show my abilities, to show that I have some sort of stretch in me.
-Because most of the things that I’ve done so far are aimed at younger girls and are light-hearted,” she recently to
+Because most of the things that I’ve done so far are aimed at younger girls and are light-hearted,” she recently told OK! magazine.

 Oh, hell no!
 No, no, no!
 I can't even begin to describe all the ways this is a bad idea.
 The only thing that keeps me from wrapping a mylar bag around my head is the fact Joss Whedon has been pretty clear that he wants someone statuesque, a warrior-woman, a goddamn AMAZON!
 That is not Lohan.
 Hey, while we're at it, why don't we cast Clay Aiken as Batman?